-Aquarius is located in a region of the sky sometimes called the Sea.
+Aquarius lies in a region of the sky sometimes called the Sea.
 This part of the sky looks dark and deep, but of course there are stars here, as there are everywhere on the heavenly globe.
 The stars in this part of the sky tend to be faint.
-With the exception of the star Fomalhaut, which we’ll talk more about later, in our western sky lore we tend to associate these star patterns with water.
-It’s here we find Cetus the Whale, Pisces the Fish, Eridanus the River and Piscis Austrinus the Southern Fish.
+In western sky lore, early stargazers associated the star patterns here with water in a celestial sea.
+It’s here we find Cetus the Whale, Pisces the Fish, Eridanus the River, and Piscis Austrinus the Southern Fish.

-The Water Jar in Aquarius.
-Fomalhaut lies to the south of the constellation Aquarius the Water-Bearer.
-If your sky is dark enough, you can see a little asterism – or noticeable pattern of stars within Aquarius – marked in pink on our chart, just to the left of the star Sadal Melik.
+If your sky is dark enough, you can see a little asterism – or noticeable pattern of stars within Aquarius – just to the left of the star Sadalmelik.
 This little pattern, shown within the orange dashed oval in the star map, is called the Water Jar in Aquarius.
-Some 30 faint stars, visible in very dark skies, make a zigzag stream of stars, flowing down toward the star Fomalhaut.
+Imagine a cascade of faint stars as water, visible in very dark skies, making a zigzag stream of stars, flowing down toward Fomalhaut.

 Aquarius in history and star lore

 Greek mythology associates Aquarius with the deluge that wiped out all of humanity except for Deucalion and his wife Pyrrha.
-Zeus, the king of the gods, unleashed the flood to punish people for their misdeeds, and advised the virtuous Deucalion to save himself by building an ark.
+Zeus, king of the gods, unleashed the flood to punish people for their misdeeds.
+But Zeus advised the virtuous Deucalion to save himself by building an ark.
 This tale of divine retribution strongly parallels the story of the great flood in the Old Testament.

 Dates of sun’s passage through Aquarius

-As seen from Earth, the sun annually passes in front of the constellation Aquarius from about February 17 to March 11.
+As seen from Earth, the sun passes in front of the constellation Aquarius from about February 16 to March 12.
 It is important to note that these dates are in reference to the constellation – not the sign – Aquarius.
 The sun is in the sign Aquarius from about January 20 to February 18.
 (A constellation of the zodiac refers to certain section of the starry sky.
 On the other hand, a sign of the zodiac refers to the seasonal position of the sun, irrespective of what constellation backdrops the sun at a given season.)